-4. There is no scientific evidence that fertile eggs contain more nutritious materials that infertile eggs.
+4. There is no scientific evidence that fertile eggs contain more nutritious materials than infertile eggs.
 What makes an egg be more nutritious is how you feed your chickens.

 5. There is no taste difference between fertile and infertile eggs.
-The taste is also dependant on the food you give to your chickens.
+The taste is also dependent on the food you give to your chickens.

 6. Contrary to popular belief a blood spot in an egg does not mean that it is fertile.
 Blood spots in eggs can appear for many different reasons such as a broken blood vessel in a hens stomach during the process of reproduction or Vitamin A deficiency.

 7. Although many people agree that candling an egg can tell you if it is fertile or not, the typesofchicken.com team couldn`t find any conclusive evidence that this process always works.

 Candling an egg can tell you if it is fertile only in incubated eggs after a minimum of 4 days which could still be inconclusive.
 The only 100% sure way to check if an egg fertile is to break the egg and identify the blastodisc or the blastoderm we mentioned above.
 Or wait it out.